Parliamentary.ai

 Groups Affected

-• Individuals seeking divorce or separation: The bill simplifies the process, making it quicker and potentially less stressful.
+• Individuals seeking divorce or separation: The process will become simpler and faster.

 Full Text